JosuaKrause/redipy/README.md

 - Flexibility: You can choose from different backends that suit your needs and preferences, without changing your code or learning new APIs.

+- Adaptability: You can start your project small with the memory backend and only switch to a full redis server once the application grows.

+- Scripting: You can create backend independent redis scripts without using lua.
+  Scripts are written using a symbolic API in python.

+- Compatibility: You can use any Redis client or tool with any backend.

+- Mockability: You can use redipy in tests that require redis with the memory backend to easily mock the functionality without actually having to run a redis server in the background.
+Also, this avoids issues that might occur when running tests in parallel with an actual redis server.

 - Performance: You can leverage the high performance of Redis or other backends that offer fast and scalable data storage and retrieval.

-- Compatibility: You can use any Redis client or tool with any backend.

 - Migration: You can easily migrate data between different backends, or use multiple backends simultaneously.

-- Scripting: You can create backend independent redis scripts without using lua.
-  Scripts are written using a symbolic API in python.

 ## Scripts